My entire life can be described in one sentence: It didn’t go as planned, and that’s okay.

 - Travel – hiking trails, family walks, places to visit, vacations

-I’m Katrina, a single mom in her mid-20’s trying to figure out my life.
+I’m Katrina, a single mom in my 20’s living the best life I can.
 I grew up in a large family consisting of step brothers & sisters and several half-siblings.
 Momma Bear, my mom, is a little blonde lady with the biggest heart.
 Momma Bear has always shown me that we never give up, no matter how hard life gets.
-She is also very creative and I like to think I take after her in that aspect.

 Life is Either a Daring Adventure or Nothing At All.